yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 agent does not necessarily guarantee the completion of a service.
 The agent itself still requires configuration of its tool usage, strategy of orchestration, etc., before it can really tackle the given service with a desirable performance.
-Service-as-a-Software completes a service.
-Actually an agent system is already close to a Service-as-a-Software system.
-The only difference is that, the Service-as-a-Software system is designed, pre-configured, and set up to be *automated*, *reliable*, and *robust* by nature for completing a specific service.
+ServSoft completes a service.
+Actually an agent system is already close to a ServSoft system.
+The only difference is that, the ServSoft system is designed, pre-configured, and set up to be *automated*, *reliable*, and *robust* by nature for completing a specific service.

 The following examples possibly show the differences between LLM, agent, and
-Service-as-a-Software:
+ServSoft:

 * LLM: in this case, the completion is merely the chat with the LLM.